EarthDigitalTwin/IDEAS-notebooks/README.md

 - France storm in January 2022
 - LIS model data over the Mississippi river basin

-The `AirQuality_demo.ipynb` notebook highlights some of the analytics and visualization capabilities of AQACF with six use cases:
-- 2021 Alisal Wildfire
-- 2021 California Wildfires
-- 2018 Carr Wildfire
-- Los Angeles ports backlog Fall 2021
-- Fireworks during 4th of July 2022 in Los Angeles county
-- Air Pollution in the Yellow Sea
-- 2022 Fire Season in Southeast Asia

 __Requirements__

 * conda >= 22.9.0